carlosdobler/global_scpdsi_ww/scripts/remo.era.vds_pdsi_1deg.md

 shows pair-wise comparisons (subtractions) between data sources.
 In general, REMO models tend to show lower levels of extreme drought than ERA5.
 This is also true when compared to vdS, but only for central and western Europe.
-In eastern Europe/Russia, REMO models tend to be show higher levels of drought than vdS.
+In eastern Europe/Russia, REMO models tend to show higher levels of drought than vdS.
 ERA and vdS show considerable discrepancies in the Scandinavian peninsula and eastern Europe/Russia.